wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linked-list.md

 </TabItem>
 </Tabs>

+**Leetcode 237.
+Delete Node in a Linked List:**

-**Problem:** There is a singly linked list.
-You have to delete a node from the list.
-You are given the node to delete but not the head of the list.
-Delete the given node.
-Note that by deleting the node, we do not mean removing it from memory.
+There is a singly linked list.
+You have to delete a `node` from the list.
+You are given the `node` to delete but not the `head` of the list.
+Delete the given `node`.
+Note that by deleting the `node`, we `do not` mean removing it from memory.
 We mean:

 *The value of the given node should not exist in the linked list.
 *The number of nodes in the linked list should decrease by one.
 *All the values before node should be in the same order.
 *All the values after node should be in the same order.

-**Approach:** Change the value of the current node to the value of the next node.
+**Approach:** Change the value of the `current node` to the value of the `next` node.
 Do this until the last node.

 **Solution:**